sungnga/jbook-cli-app/README.md

 - cd into `jbook-cli-app/packages/cli` folder and run: `npm init -y`.
 This will create a package.json file
 - cd into `jbook-cli-app/packages/local-api` folder and run: `npm init -y`.
 This will create a package.json file

+### Adding modules with Lerna
+- When using lerna, we do not manually `npm install` modules.
+Instead, we use the command `lerna add`
+- We delegate any additions, removals, updates of modules to lerna.
+It will manage all the dependencies across our different projects
+- NOTE: when adding a dependency, we need to be specific - we need to scope - which module of our projects we want to add this dependency to.
+If we don't add the `--scope` option, this dependency will be added to all modules and we rarely ever do it this way
+- We're going to add the commander package to our `cli` module.
+Commander makes it easier to read in command line arguments
+- Install commander to cli: `lerna add commander --scope=cli`

+### Linking packages
+- For a typical and standard package/module, in its package.json file, the "main" key is set to "index.js" file.
+This is the entry file of a package.
+So if this package is required or imported by another package or program, it's going to look for this index.js file.
+This is what our bundler is doing when it's trying to import a package
+- We want to link the `cli` package/module to the `local-api` package/module using lerna.
+In the `cli` package, we want it to have a dependency package of `local-api`
+- Step 1: setup the local-api package
+  - In `local-api` folder:
+    - package.json file: `"main": "index.js"`
+    - index.js file: `module.exports = () => { console.log('server is listening'); }`
+- Step 2: add `local-api` package as a dependency to `cli` package
+  - Run: `lerna add local-api --scope=cli`
+- Step 3: require the `local-api` package and use it
+    - In `cli` folder and in index.js file:
+    -  `const serve = require('local-api'); serve();`
+- The final setup looks like this:
+  - In `local-api` folder:
+    - package.json file: `"main": "index.js"`
+    - index.js file: `module.exports = () => { console.log('server is listening'); }`
+  - In `cli` folder:
+    - package.json file: `"local-api": "1.0.0"`
+    - index.js file: `const serve = require('local-api'); serve();`
+- We can make changes to the `local-api` package as much as we want and we can see these changes reflected in the `cli` package immediately without any extra work.
+Lerna manages these packages behind the scenes
+- This is the behavior we wanted from lerna.
+We can now change all these different packages as much as we want in the development environment and instantly see the changes reflected inside of our other projects